top of page

 Key Requirements for MSPB Jurisdiction

 An employee's voluntary absence from duty is never appealable to the MSPB.
 The MSPB only has jurisdiction over adverse actions, which include a suspension for more than 14 calendar days.
-However, the MSPB does have jurisdiction (in most cases) over agency imposed involuntary absences from duty that are 15 calendar days or more.
+However, the MSPB does have jurisdiction over agency-imposed involuntary absences from duty that are 15 calendar days or more.

 The legal basis for a constructive suspension appeal rests on the definition of a suspension under 5 U.S.C. § 7512(2) and 5 U.S.C. § 7513(d).
 To have a valid constructive suspension claim appealable to the MSPB, two main criteria must be met:

-2. The involuntary element: The employee must be able to show the agency placed them in a non-duty or non-pay status against the will of the employee.
+2. The involuntary element: The employee must show that the agency placed them in a non-duty or non-pay status against their will.
 The dispositive issue is always: Who initiated the absence—the employee or the agency?
 (See Johnson v.
 U.S. Postal Service, 110 M.S.P.R.
 679, ¶ 8 (2009)).

 The Two Common Constructive Suspension Scenarios

-The MSPB has recognized that constructive suspension claims typically (not all inclusive) arise in two distinct scenarios where the employee's absence is deemed involuntary:
+The MSPB recognizes that constructive suspension claims typically arise in two distinct scenarios where the employee's absence is deemed involuntary:

 1. Enforced Leave Pending Inquiry: When an agency places an employee on enforced leave pending an inquiry into their medical ability to perform their duties (See Brenner v.
 Dept. of Transp., 116 MSPR 397 (2011)).